Functional morpheme

 In linguistics, functional morphemes, also sometimes referred to as functors, are building blocks for language acquisition.
 A functional morpheme (as opposed to a content morpheme) is a morpheme which simply modifies the meaning of a word, rather than supplying the root meaning.
 Functional morpheme are generally considered a closed class, which means that new functional morphemes cannot normally be created.

 Functional morphemes can be bound, such as verbal inflectional morphology (e.g., progressive -ing, past tense -ed), or nominal inflectional morphology (e.g., plural -s), or free, such as conjunctions (e.g., and, or), prepositions (e.g., of, by, for, on), articles (e.g., a, the), and pronouns (e.g., she, him, it, you, mine).
 In English, functional morphemes typically consist of consonants that receive low stress such as /s,z,w,ð/.
 These phonemes are seen in conjunction with short vowels, usually schwa /ə/.
 Gerken (1994) points out that functional morphemes are indicators of phrases.
 So, if the word the appears, a noun phrase would be expected to follow.
 The same occurs with verb phrases and adjective phrases and their corresponding word endings.
 Functional morphemes tend to occur at the beginning or end of each phrase in a sentence.
 The previous example of beginning a noun phrase with the indicates a functional morpheme, as does ending a verb phrase with -ed.

 Early Language acquisition

 Children begin to use functional morphemes in their speech as early as two years old.
 Functional morphemes encode grammatical meaning within words, but children don't outwardly show their understanding of this.
-Recently, linguistics have begun to discover that children to recognize functional morphemes, when previously it was thought otherwise.
+Recently, linguistics have begun to discover that children do recognize functional morphemes when it was previously thought otherwise.
 LouAnn Gerken at the University of Arizona has done extensive research on language development in children.
 She argues that even though children may not actually produce functional morphemes in speech, they do appear to understand their use within sentences.